-rate) by demonstrating that the rates were unjust and unreasonable; the direct result of unequal bargaining power; locked in by a JUA's evergreen provision; and not justified by any net material benefits that advantage AT&T over its competitors.57 Duke Energy Florida's exceptionally high rental rates have all these characteristics.
+issued guidance that an ILEC could justify pole attachment rate relief (based on the new telecom rate) by demonstrating that the rates were unjust and unreasonable; the direct result of unequal bargaining power; locked in by a JUA's evergreen provision; and not justified by any net material benefits that advantage AT&T over its competitors.57 Duke Energy Florida's exceptionally high rental rates have all these characteristics.

-- 24. First, the contract rates are not just and reasonable.
-The contract rates paid by AT&T during the statute-of-limitations period have averaged about times the new telecom rate applicable to AT&T's competitors and over times the pre-existing telecom rate.58 - 25.
-The JUA rates also disproportionately divide annual pole costs between AT&T and Duke Energy Florida.59 The Commission expected that ILECs and electric utilities would
+24. First, the contract rates are not just and reasonable.
+The contract rates paid by applicable to AT&T's competitors and over times the pre-existing telecom rate.58 and Duke Energy Florida.59 The Commission expected that ILECs and electric utilities would